PathologyDataScience/triteia/README.md

 simple-triton is tested with [Triton version 23.03](https://github.com/triton-inference-server/server/releases/tag/v2.32.0).

-The simplest way to deploy Triton is to run a Triton Docker container from the Nvidia GPU Cloud (NGC).
-See the NVIDIA Triton [quick start guide](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/getting_started/quickstart.html) for more information on running and verifying the container, including specifying a model repository.

-Two Triton server container runtime options are important for use with simple-triton:
-1. `--model-control-mode=explicit` is required to be able to load and modify models at runtime
-2. `--strict-model-config=false` allows Triton to auto-fill many options for model configuration

-for example,
+Download and launch the Triton Docker container from the NVIDIA GPU Cloud (NGC)
 ```
-docker run --gpus=all --rm -p 8000:8000 -p 8001:8001 -p 8002:8002 -p 8003:8003 --shm-size=1g --ulimit memlock=-1 --ipc=host -v host_model_repository:/models nvcr.io/nvidia/tritonserver:23.03-py3 tritonserver --model-repository=/models --model-control-mode=explicit --exit-on-error=false --disable-auto-complete-config=false
+docker run --gpus=all -d --rm -p 8000:8000 -p 8001:8001 -p 8002:8002 -p 8003:8003 --shm-size=1g --ulimit memlock=-1 --ipc=host -v $HOME/models:/models nvcr.io/nvidia/tritonserver:23.03-py3 tritonserver --model-repository=/models --model-control-mode=explicit --exit-on-error=false
 ```

-where `host_model_repository` is the location of your model repository folder on the host machine.
+This sets the host path `~/models` as the model repository.
+The `--model-control-mode=explicit` argument is required to load and modify models at runtime.

 > **Note:** The options `--ipc`, `--shm-size`, and `--ulimit memlock` are recommended when using shared memory for client/server communication.
-This allows Triton to access host system shared memory, increases the default 64MB shared memory limit, and prevents paging of RAM out to disk.
-If the client is run in a container then the `--ipc` and `--shm-size` options should be passed to the client container run command.
-Running the client container with `--network=host` is the easiest configuration to allow the client and server to communicate over the host network.
+This allows Triton to access host shared memory, increasing the default 64MB limit, and prevents paging of RAM out to disk.
+If running the client in a container then `--ipc` and `--shm-size` should also be used to launch the client container.
+Running the client container with `--network=host` is the simplest option to allow the client and server to communicate using the host network.

 ## Command-line interface <a name="cli"></a>
 ### Inference <a name="inference"></a>